jonathan-s/django-sockpuppet/docs/reflexes.md

 * `url` - the URL of the page that triggered the reflex
 * `element` - a dictionary like object that represents the HTML element that triggered the reflex
 * `params` - Contains the form parameters for the closest form

+## Methods
+* `get_context_data` - Accesses the context data from the view associated with the reflex.
+You will know that the method is triggered from the reflex because the context now contains `stimulus_reflex` which is equal to `True`.
+This will be available from `kwargs` so you can modify the context based on whether it is a reflex or not.
 {% endtab %}
 {% endtabs %}